Blog: Sponsors Mark A9M

 The Dublin Assay Office records include a sponsor's mark of J W incuse with a trilobe symbol between the letters, the same as the one shown in the image with Glasgow Assay Office hallmarks, so it seems reasonable to infer that the identical J trilobe W punch was entered at the Glasgow Assay Office by J Véron Grauer & Co.

-By extension, it seems at least plausible to assume that all the similar “J (symbol) W” punches were also entered at the Glasgow Assay Office by J Véron Grauer & Co.
-It also seems possible that the mark was intended to be based on the initials J and V, but when the punch cutter was instructed, the letters V and W were mixed up due to different pronunciations.
+By extension, it seems plausible to assume that all the similar “J (symbol) W” punches were also entered at the Glasgow Assay Office by J Véron Grauer & Co.
+It also seems possible that the mark was intended to be based on the initials J and V, but when the punch cutter was instructed, the letters V and W were mixed up due to different pronunciations of V and W.

 The earliest record of a J (symbol) W punch is 7 Apr 1928 at the Dublin Assay Office.